 Numerous websites now centralize the medical school admission process.
 They also require fees to use.
 Make sure you explore each thoroughly before beginning the actual applications.

 Medical School Admission Requirements (MSAR)

-MSAR is a suite of guides produced by the Association of American Medical Colleges (AAMC) in collaboration with medical schools and combined B.S./M.D. programs.
-The guides are available in print form, e-book form and online and contain various resources, including school-specific admission requirements, applicant and acceptee statistics, medical education process information and tips on how to choose the right school for you.
-The guides are updated annually and can be purchased from the AAMC’s website: https://students-residents.aamc.org/applying-medical-school/applying-medical-school-process/medical-school-admission-requirements/
+MSAR is an online database produced by the Association of American Medical Colleges (AAMC) in collaboration with medical schools and combined B.S./M.D. programs.
+The guide contains various resources, including school-specific admission requirements, applicant and acceptee statistics, medical education process information and tips on how to choose the right school for you.
+The guide is updated annually and can be purchased from the AAMC’s website: https://students-residents.aamc.org/applying-medical-school/applying-medical-school-process/medical-school-admission-requirements/

 The American Medical College Application Service® (AMCAS®)

 AMCAS (www.aamc.org/students/applying/amcas/ ) is a non-profit, centralized application processing service that is only available to applicants to the first-year entering classes at participating U.S. medical schools.
 Most medical schools use AMCAS as the primary application method (including some private medical schools in Texas).
 Advanced standing and transfer applicants should contact the medical schools directly for assistance.
 Regardless of the number of medical schools to which you apply, you submit just one online application to AMCAS.
 AMCAS does not render any admission decisions and does not advise applicants where to apply.

 Texas Medical and Dental Schools Application Service (TMDSAS)